ebi-ait/ingest-ui/src/assets/guide-markdown/data-requirements.md

 The data is referenced in a publication reviewed by the HCA publication committee and is added to the official HCA publications list.

-# Data contribution checklist
+# Contribution checklist

 To contribute data to the Human Cell Atlas Data Coordination Platform, follow this checklist:

 1. Make sure your dataset conforms to the suitability criteria
 2. Get informed about the consent type for your dataset (Open access, Controlled access, or a mix of both)
-3. Prepare the data and metadata for your dataset, based on the requirements for your data consent type
+3. Prepare the data files and metadata for your dataset, based on the requirements for your data consent type
 4. Fill in the questionnaire
 5. Contact HCA Data Coordination Platform [data wrangling team](mailto:wrangler-team@data.humancellatlas.org?subject=get%20started%20with%20data%20contribution) to get you started